Holomorphic projection and duality for domains in complex projective space: Introduction

 The paper is organized as follows.
-In \S \ref{S:ojk} we adapt a standard treatment of line bundles on $\CP^n$ to fit the needs of the current paper. \S \ref{S:do} contains a brief account of the one-dimensional versions (where available) of the constructions from later in paper.
-In \S \ref{S:hard} we explain how Fefferman's measure can be used to set up invariantly defined $L^2$ spaces and corresponding Hardy spaces (of line bundle sections) on strongly pseudoconvex hypersurfaces.
-This is followed in \S \ref{S:igh} by a discussion of the M\"obius-invariant geometry of real hypersurfaces and in \S \ref{S:dual} by an account of duality between real hypersurfaces in $\CP^n$.
-In \S \ref{S:tp} we construct our $\C$-bilinear pairing between $L^2$ spaces on dual hypersurfaces.
-(This pairing is connected with the Fantappi\`e transform [Fan] and in particular with the variant given in \S 3.2 of [APS].)
-The pairing is not a duality pairing between the $L^2$ spaces constructed in \S \ref{S:hard}; we remedy this by introducing appropriate (invariantly) weighted $L^2$ spaces and corresponding Hardy spaces in \S \ref{S:wn}.
-In \S \ref{S:ler} we bring the Leray transform $\ler_S$ into the picture, proving in particular the connection mentioned above between the norm of $\ler_S$ and the pairing of the weighted Hardy spaces.
+In \S \ref{S:ojk} we adapt a standard treatment of line bundles on $\CP^n$ to fit the needs of the current paper. \S \ref{S:do} contains a brief account of the one-dimensional versions (where available) of the constructions arising later in paper.
+In \S \ref{S:bt} we provide statements of the main results of this paper using affine coordinates.
+The M\"obius-invariant geometry of hypersurfaces is studied in \S \ref {S:igh}.
+(This section also contains supplementary material specific to the two-dimensional situation.) \S \ref{S:dual} sets forth the key facts about dual hypersurfaces.
+The $L^2$ norms and the $\C$-linear pairing between $L^2$ spaces on dual hypersurfaces are defined in \S\S \ref{S:bil} and \ref{S:hard}.
+(The pairing is connected with the Fantappi\`e transform [Fan] and coincides -- up to a constant -- with the variant given in \S 3.2 of [APS].)
+Finally, \S \ref{S:ler} brings the Leray transform into the picture and includes the proofs of the main results.

 The theory we construct is in some respects simpler and in some respects richer in dimension two than in higher dimensions.
 The paper is written to make it reasonably easy for the reader to focus primarily on the two dimensional case, and some readers will want to exercise this option on a first pass.